DrDoctor299/proj3-205-group-258/README.md

 You will also need to install the ffmpeg player on your system, and add its /bin folder to your PATH environment variable Download Link: https://ffmpeg.org/

+Future work will include implementing a soundboard.
+This will stream audio from a file (rather than Youtube).
+Future versions will also include event handling (entering and leaving a voice channel) Future versions will have a more detailed queue function, which will allow users to print the entire queue; and edit individual lines.
+Future work will also iron out various bugs discovered in the meantime.